owncloud/data_exporter/docs/manual.md

 - If a user is stored in the ownCloud database (not-ldap etc.) the password must be manually reset by the admin as passwords can not be migrated.
 - Versions import in to S3 does not preserve the version timestamp.
+- Import alias (import using another username) currently does not work and breaks share-import.
 - Shares import requires federation to be correctly setup between both servers and share-api to be enabled.
 - Shares from other federated-servers are lost.
 - Password protected link-shares are not imported correctly, user needs to reset the password.